LumaPictures/meteor-luma-ui/routes/README.md

 # Routes

-`module-layout` uses db driven routes to enable simple management of routes from an administrative backend.
+`module-ui` uses db driven routes to enable simple management of routes from an administrative backend.

 [An example route db collection can be seen here](../example/server/init_pages.coffee)